 However, the client is free to stop at any time if he considers that this does not suit him.
 But it is always useful to have a closing session to verify that it is not avoidance.

 The risk of prolonged coaching sessions may lead to a dependance on the coach, where as the goal of coaching is simply to help people achieve their goals in a self-sufficient manner.

 How long does a coaching session take?

 Again, this is highly variable.
 It depends on the needs and availability of the client and the availability of the coach.
-A session lasts between 50 minutes and 3 hours.
+A session can last anywhere between 50 minutes and 3 hours (exceptionally).